mbasaglia/glaxnimate/docs/docs/contributing/repository_structure.md

 Code for dialogs and windows.
 All widgets that are displayed on their own (ie: not as part of some other widget).

+### src/android

+Code for python bindings and building the python module.

 ## test